Can Tight Clothes Be Dangerous to Me Physically

-Infections are the worst of these problems.
-Tight clothing creates a breeding ground for infection.
-First, it rubs the skin raw in several places while also creating a warm, possibly sweaty environment for bacterial growth.
-The environment not only encourages the growth of bacteria, but attaches the bacteria to everything it touches.
-Without proper sterilization-type cleaning, these items will still be infected with bacteria when re-used.
+Tight clothing creates a breeding ground for the bacteria that causes infection.
+Besides rubbing the skin raw in several places, it also creating a warm, possibly sweaty environment for bacterial growth.
+The warm environment not only encourages the growth of bacteria, but attaches the bacteria to everything it touches.
+Even washing the clothes will not destroy all of the bacteria.
+That means that these items may still be infected with bacteria when re-used.
 The more there is, the faster the growth, the larger the infection, the worse the damage.

 An excellent example of this would be a yeast infection.
 Yeast infections can be caused by many things.
 One common cause of yeast infections is when a particularly bad infection is being treated with antibiotics.
 The bacteria runs through the body and then causes an infection as it comes out with the urine.
 If the area is tightly enclosed, such as with tight clothing, the matter is made worse.
 Over time, this can become life threatening if not addressed.

 Like a Computer

 Infection is only one danger.
 There are others.
 For example, breathing.
 The body needs to breathe.
 The skin cannot be properly rejuvenated if it can't properly breathe, nor can the body.
 Tight clothing restricts the flow of blood to the smaller capillaries of the skin which carries life giving oxygen.
 No, your skin does not breathe just by being exposed to air although it can absorb some oxygen through pores in the skin; however, the capillaries, located in the skin, cannot absorb the oxygen if they are constricted by tight clothing.
 The body, requiring oxygen to live, cannot clean the blood properly if the clothing restricts the blood flow.
 This prevents the body from receiving all the required oxygen it needs to keep all of the organs running properly.